salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 The target-org found in the configuration is expired.
 The user terminated the deploy.

+# error.NoTestsSpecified

+You must specify tests using the --tests flag if the --test-level flag is set to RunSpecifiedTests.

 # warning.TargetOrgIsExpired

 The target-org, "%s", is expired.
 Do you want to pick another org?